 European Strategy for the Baltic Sea Region

 UBC works strenuously to implement the European Union Strategy for the Baltic Sea Region (EUSBSR).
-UBC is one of the coordinators of the Horizontal Action (HA) “Capacity”.
-The other coordinators are the Baltic Sea NGO Network and the Swedish Institute.
+UBC was one of three coordinators, together with the Swedish Institute and Norden Association representing the Baltic Sea NGO Network, of the HA Capacity.

 A key factor of success for the EUSBSR is the integrated and coordinated governance of the Baltic Sea region, between sectors of society as well as between regional and local authorities, business, academia, civil society organisations and other stakeholders in the respective countries.

 Through active involvement of all potential stakeholders in promoting and implementing the goals of the EUSBSR and its Action Plan the words are translated into action.
 The UBC, through its Commissions, is also involved in the EUSBSR implementation.
-Sustainable Cities Commission has been a lead partner in PRESTO and PURE projects, and a project partner in the BSR Innoship project.
-The Safe Cities Commission was a leader of CIFOSA (Citizens for Safety) project financed by EUSBSR Seed Money Facility.
-These are the EUSBSR flagship projects.
+The Sustainable Cities Commission, the Safe Cities Commission and the Task Force on Youth Employment and Well-being have been running the EUSBSR flagship projects.

 Baltic Executive Programme “Unboxing the sandbox”

-The Baltic Executive Programme “Unboxing the Sandbox” is a new leadership programme designed to help organisations unlock the full potential of transnational cooperation.
-The programme is initiated and funded by the Swedish Institute as part of its work with EUSBSR Horizontal Action Capacity.
-Development and recruitment has taken place together with the Norden Association, the CPMR Baltic Sea Commission and the Union of the Baltic Cities.
+The Baltic Executive Programme “Unboxing the Sandbox” was a leadership programme designed to help organisations unlock the full potential of transnational cooperation.
+The programme was initiated and funded by the Swedish Institute as part of its work with EUSBSR Horizontal Action Capacity.
+Development and recruitment took place together with the Norden Association, the CPMR Baltic Sea Commission and the Union of the Baltic Cities.

-The programmes are explicitly non-technical in nature, seeking to empower officials and administrators to be more active in the world of projects that is often dominated by project specialists with their own discourse of project terms and acronyms.
-The problem addressed in this programme is that there are many projects, but only few long-lived results.
+The programmes was explicitly non-technical in nature, seeking to empower officials and administrators to be more active in the world of projects that was often dominated by project specialists with their own discourse of project terms and acronyms.
+The problem addressed in this programme was that there were many projects, but only few long-lived results.